 Unfortunately, when it came time for him to claim his prize money, McKigney reneged on his promise.
 Instead of paying Szigeti the $3,000 he was promised, McKigney skipped town.
 When Szigeti sued for the $3,000, Ted was arrested and held in the county jail as security until McKigney appeared in court.

 Despite his prison stint, Terrible Ted remained a fan favorite in the world of pro wrestling for several years.
 Between 1969 and 1974, Ted wrestled multiple big name wrestlers including Superstar Billy Graham (future WWWF Champion), Jerry Lawler (WWE Hall of Famer), Fritz von Goering, Bobby Heenan (WWE Hall of Famer), Baron von Raschke, and Rocky Johnson (father of Dwayne “The Rock” Johnson).

-In 1973, he began wrestling professionally, for the World Wrestling Association.
+In 1973, he began wrestling professionally for the World Wrestling Association.
 While with the WWA, he faced his first female opponent, wrestler Tanya West, whom he beat twice – once in a six-person tag match.
-The WWA transported Ted all around the U.S. and Canada, arranging performances for him from San Francisco all the way to Halifax, Nova Scotia.
+The WWA transported Ted all around the United States and Canada, arranging performances for him from San Francisco all the way to Halifax, Nova Scotia.